Wreaths are among some of my favorite things! They are an inexpensive way to decorate your home and celebrate each season.

 Cut 6 pieces of burlap ribbon into 4″ strips.
 Fold each ribbon in half and use a dot of hot glue to keep them folded.

 Step 5: Arrange Leaves on Wreath

 For the leaves that will be above the monogram, place them pointing up and for the leaves below the monogram, place them pointing down and following the bottom curve of the wreath.
-Make sure to get a good mix of both the orange and yellow leaves on either sidesof the monogram.

 Step 6: Place the Ribbon Loops